So you’ve decided to sell your home.

 banister railings, exterior lights, sheds or outbuildings organized and cleaned.
 Any landscaping

 projects are not left incomplete.
-Large cracks in driveways or sidewalks are repaired.
+Large cracks in driveways or sidewalks are repaired. - Interior:

 – Home smells clean, looks clean, is decluttered and appeals to the senses.